Backyard Composting 101

 - Cost and effort – Options range from no-cost to low-cost DIY piles, to commercial bins or tumblers.
 Also consider whether you want a hands-off passive system (1–2 years) or an actively managed hot pile (8–12 weeks).

 For instance, active (hot) composting is developing organisms that thrive at higher temperatures, which can result in processing pathogens and weed seeds, however it will require consistent oversight and the help of a high nitrogen ratio or “activators”.
-For specific materials and instruction for hot/active composting, consider Increase Breakdown of Compost With A Special Activator by Home COmposting Made Easy.
+For specific materials and instruction for hot/active composting, consider Increase Breakdown of Compost With A Special Activator by Home Composting Made Easy.
 Then learn more about “Why Compost is Turned” and how this aids the “hot” composting process.

 Passive (cold) systems utilize the most basic part of composting, most closely mimicking a “natural” system of decay.
 Think of a forest floor that has broken branches, fallen leaves, and plants that dieback at the end of the growing season, layering up over years.
 Or imagine grassland prairie, the buffalo roam through and their hooves carve up the ground as they graze and poo, and through the same natural process of time and growth, the prairie grass dies back and adds a layer to the ground.
 Composting is simple.